 - 1. The customer clicks Create ticket in the main menu. - 2.
-The customer fills out the data fields on the Create ticket screen and adds a comment.
-Optionally, he can also add an attachment. - 3.
+The customer fills out the data fields on the Create ticket screen.
+He can add a comment or attachment. - 3.
 The customer clicks the Create Ticket button to save the ticket.